The Wisconsin Department of Revenue's Equalization Bureau issues the

 - Total assessed value of both real and personal property the municipal assessor reports to DOR.
 This value does not include state assessed Manufacturing property.

-- If the assessed values are estimated at the time the current year value is determined, the TID value will be re-determined when final values are provided to DOR, and any difference in value is applied to the next year's value as a correction
+- If the assessed values are estimated at the time the current year value is determined, the TID value is re-determined when final values are provided to DOR, and any difference in value is applied to the next year's value as a correction

 Manufacturing Real Estate - full value of manufacturing real estate within the TID (assessed by DOR)